GRAINS-Soy, corn tumble on improving U.S. crop prospects, export competition

 By Julie Ingwersen

-CHICAGO, May 16 (Reuters) - U.S. soybean futures fell nearly 3% on Tuesday to multi-month lows and corn futures slipped 2%, pressured by decent Midwest crop weather and strong competition for global export business, traders said.
+CHICAGO, May 16 (Reuters) - U.S. spot soybean futures fell 2.6% on Tuesday to multi-month lows and corn futures slipped nearly 2%, pressured by decent Midwest crop weather and strong competition for global export business, traders said.

 Wheat followed the lower trend.

 Technical selling in soybeans accelerated as the July contract SN3 fell below its March low of $13.83-3/4, triggering sell stops, traders said.
-New-crop November soybeans SX3 hovered above psychological support at $12 a bushel, and soyoil futures 0#BO: fell to life-of-contract lows.
+New-crop November soybeans SX3 hovered just above $12 a bushel, and soyoil futures 0#BO: fell to life-of-contract lows.

 Strong U.S. crop prospects pressured soybeans and corn.
 The U.S. Department of Agriculture last week projected record U.S. harvests of both crops in 2023, and then on Monday said the U.S. corn crop was 65% planted and soybean planting was 49% complete, ahead of their respective five-year averages.